artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 - note somewhere that our imageviews use SDWebImage to share cache

-Create React App
+## Create React Native App

-Ironically after this, one of the biggest projects to happen in RN in the last 6 months is CRNA.
-This is the super easy to get started RN experience.
-It's what we used earlier to get started.
+One of the biggest projects to happen in the React Native world in the last 6 months is Create React Native App (CRNA).
+This is the "super easy to get started" React Native experience.

-- Makes one big assumption: you will not write native code.
-- Remove this assumption and you can really tighten the tooling at JS level.
-- Leaves the native side of it to Expo
-- Expo is another company, but all the code is OSS - and they seem nice
-- Can handle compiling and shipping your app for you from the cloud
-- You can eject from CRNA to your own app at any time
+Remember that most of the people coming to React Native are web developers, and the idea of writing Objective-C/Swift/Java to them is unappealing.
+CRNA actually removes the ability for you to write native code, and trades that with letting a company called Expo do it for you.

+Expo are a pretty new company, whose work is entirely open source.
+They've done a lot of interesting work in the community, and as individuals they are well respected for contributions to React Native the library - and a bunch of related libraries.
+You can use the Expo app from the App Store to run your CRNA project on any iOS/Android device instantly, and the app has a lot more baseline UI components to work with than React Native does on its own.

+With CRNA you are giving up control of the native side, but gaining a lot on the ease-of-use side.
+CRNA doesn't force the project to stay this way though, you can eject your app from the Expo and start adding native code to the app.

+Why did I even mention this?
+Well, if you're looking at React Native for a greenfield app (e.g. something new), CRNA may be your best option.
+When you're getting started, less options is better, and this is the optimal setup according to the React Native team.

 Animations